jmcerda/bin/README.md

     * Requires Drush

 ##### vhost.sh
-    * update /etc/hosts and httpd-vhosts.conf with bash script.
+    * Update /etc/hosts and httpd-vhosts.conf with bash script.
-    * note: must be run as sudo
+    * NOTE: must be run as sudo.
-    * make sure to change docRoot variable to path of your document root
+    * make sure to change docRoot variable to path of your document root.

+#### prepperm.sh
+    * DANGER - DO NOT USE UNLESS YOU KNOW WHAT YOU ARE DOING!
+    * Modifies Drupal 7 file system permissions for a secure deployment.
+    * Work in progress.